MakeSchool-Tutorials/Quick-Draw-Emoji-Tutorial/P00-Getting-Started/content.md

 These tell the program which version numbers to use when importing the python libraries.

-## `samples.txt`
+### samples.txt

 Starts out as a totally empty file.
 This is where the data submitted by the user will be stored.
 Then the data will be loaded, formatted, and used to train the Machine Learning model.

 # Add Your Name

-You're about to build out an awesome Machine Learning project that you can share with friends and family - let's be sure to put your name on it!
+We're about to build out an awesome Machine Learning project that you can share with friends and family - let's be sure to get your name on it!

 > [action]
+>
 > 1. Inside of `model.py` find where it says `# TODO: add global display variables here`
 > 1. Add a global variable called `created_by` and set it equal to your name: `created_by = "YOURNAME"`
+>

 ## Check